RoBizMan/gateway-to-neindia/TESTING.md

 | As a returning user, I want to access the site from my mobile device so that I can plan my trip on the go. | ![screenshot](documentation/features_home_phone.png) |
 | As a returning user, I want to see each state's facts and recommendations so that I can visit unique places based on these recommendations. | ![screenshot](documentation/features_travel_assam.png) |
 | As a returning user, I want to be able to contact the site owner so that I can ask questions. | ![screenshot](documentation/features_contactform.png) |

+## Bugs

+I have encountered no bugs so far.

+## Unfixed Bugs

+There are no remaining bugs that I am aware of.